zackdraws/zackdraws.github.io/README.md

 For the lightbox feature to work I just used the lightbox js and it connects through the html on the site

         - Lightbox.js = javascript for 'lightbox' effect

+* programs I use to organize
+Yazi
+Indesign

+* scripts I use that help
+'psd->convert.sh'

 # Portfolio Pages

 ## Animation.html (~/Animation/)